PALMERSTON

 Everyone is expected to be multi-skilled.
 Goodly Marsters counts customs man among his roles

 Simon Marsters and his grandchildren.
-Palmerston is the only island in the Cooks where the population is growing thanks to the way the administration runs things
+Palmerston was the only island in the Cooks where the population was growing but it's now declining again

 "IT'S ALL ABOUT PRIDE...AND DOING POSITIVE THINGS"